rroarings/trackside/src/content/drivers/2025/lewis-hamilton.md

 At 40, Hamilton’s legacy as F1’s most successful driver is unmatched, with 105 career wins and a reputation for strategic mastery.
 His off-track advocacy and magnetic presence continue to elevate the sport’s global appeal.
 This new chapter with Ferrari marks a bold step in his storied career.

 Partnered with Charles Leclerc, Hamilton is focused on unlocking Ferrari’s potential.
 As the season progresses, his experience could prove decisive in challenging McLaren’s dominance.

+## There is light at the end, Lewis

+In his dream Ferrari debut year, the seven-time champ has mixed results with occasional flashes of brilliance, but a P6 in Mexico—hampered by a late penalty—has him fighting to secure his podium-per-season streak amid adaptation to the SF-25.

 ## Join the F1 Fandom